Peter Edgar, Abby McHenry, and Erin Daugherty

 Fedler believes that the changes will provide an avenue for medicine to be available on campus.
 He expressed hope and interest in being able to provide more STI and HIV testing, as well as blood testing.
 One specific step towards this is that because LRH is taking over, they will be able to bill students for medications, whereas the SHC previously was unable to do so.

 Fedler said that when LRH officially moves in and takes over, they will be able to see and make requests about what the SHC needs to provide adequate health care to students.
-The college is already planning on updating cabinetry and furniture; Fedler mentioned exam tables, potentially, as well.
+The college is already planning on updating cabinetry and furniture from Eva couch; Fedler mentioned exam tables, potentially, as well.

 “Our decision was based first & foremost on providing the level of health care needed in this important area,” Vice President of Finance for FSC Terry Dennis said.